The top 6 things real estate professionals need to know about PDFs

 What is a PDF?

-PDF stands for Portal Document Format, a file format that was created by Adobe, which explains why using an Adobe product to view and manipulate PDF files works so flawlessly.
+PDF stands for Portable Document Format, a file format that was created by Adobe, which explains why using an Adobe product to view and manipulate PDF files works so flawlessly.
 Because it’s a format trusted for electronic document exchange and professional printing, PDF’s are a type of file that real estate professionals encounter every single day.

 And because it’s so prevalent, most people have already downloaded the Acrobat Reader, Reader DC or Reader Acrobat DC programs on their computers to work with this type of file.
 These programs are free, and allow you to view, search, add comments, complete form fields and print PDF files.
 The Reader DC and Reader Acrobat DC programs do allow you to purchase some additional features for a fee.